GreedyKomodoDragon/sybline-docs/src/content/docs/en/v0.1.0/about/introduction.md

 * Python
 * Rust

-There is currently no road map for these to be supported in v0.1.0.
 ## Want to Get involved?

 We're more than happy for commmunity support in this project!
 Currently we have no offical channels of communication, these will be coming soon!